arjunmakesthings/itp-blog/content/my principles as a creator.md

 <mark>i don't need to impress (or mean anything to) anyone</mark>. i just need to <mark>be true to my own curiosity</mark>.

 ---
+# pursue work as an infinite-play:
+borrowed from [[applications/finite & infinite games|finite & infinite games]] & solidified during [[ryan's discussion group about finite & infinite games]].

+don't make work to win over others (or to show that you're 'better' than them), but merely to facilitate (yours, or someone else's) curiosity.

+---

 still thinking about this.